 The KLLM has a law enforcement department that enforces all municipal by-laws.
-However, the KLLM do not have any dedicated waste management peace officers or designated waste rangers to enforce the waste by-laws.
+The law enforcement officers do not focus on enforcing on the waste management by-laws.
+The KLLM does not have any dedicated waste management peace officers or designated waste rangers to enforce the waste by-laws.
 In terms of non-compliance with the waste by-laws, warning letters/compliance notices have been issued to persons responsible for contraventions, but no fines.